jpedro/jpedro.github.io/git-dd.md

 That's quite a bit to process.
 Let's break it down.

-- The `!f() { ... ;};f` sets the git alias to call a shell command with an inline function.
-Inside this function:
+- The `!f() { ... ;};f` sets the git alias to call a shell command with an inline function `f`, that we call immediately.
+Inside it:

 - Grab the `deploy.host` and `deploy.dir` git config  values.